18F/development-guide/_pages/frontend.md

 ---
-title: 18F Front-End Guide
+title: Front-End Disciplines
-permalink: /
 ---
-Welcome to the 18F Front-End Guide!
-This is where we keep all of our guidelines for front-end design and development.
+# Front-End Disciplines

 ## What is front end?